Transmission Games: Sports games

 In 2001, IR Gurus began development of stadium-based sports titles.
 They released AFL Live 2003 in October 2002, followed by AFL Live 2004 in September 2003 which was published by Acclaim Entertainment.
 IR Gurus continued to develop AFL games, including AFL Live Premiership Edition released in April 2004, AFL Premiership 2005 released in September 2005, AFL Premiership 2006 released in July 2006, and finally AFL Premiership 2007 released in June 2007.

-In addition, Transmission Games developed the officially licensed GAA Gaelic football game Gaelic Games: Football exclusively for the PlayStation 2 and published by Sony Computer Entertainment of Ireland on 11 November 2005.
-Following its release, Gaelic Games: Football was the highest selling PlayStation 2 game of all time in Ireland.

-Transmission Games followed Gaelic Games: Football with Gaelic Games: Hurling, and Gaelic Games: Football 2 in November 2007.
+In addition, Transmission Games developed the officially licensed GAA Gaelic football game Gaelic Games: Football exclusively for the PlayStation 2 and published by Sony Computer Entertainment on 11 November 2005.
+Following its release, Gaelic Games: Football was the highest-selling PlayStation 2 game of all time in Ireland, but was infamous for its abysmal performance, lack of difficulty, and lazy game design.
+Sequels followed with Gaelic Games: Hurling and Gaelic Games: Football 2 in November 2007 to marginally better reputation.
 Both of these games were developed exclusively for the PlayStation 2 and published by Sony Computer Entertainment of Ireland.

-In 2007, Transmission Games worked with fellow Melbourne company Acheron Design to develop Brian Lara Pressure Play, a PSP version of Codemasters's Brian Lara series of Cricket games.
-The game debuted at No.1 on the UK sales charts when it was released in mid-2007.
+In 2007, Transmission Games worked with fellow Melbourne company Acheron Design to develop Brian Lara Pressure Play, a PSP version of Codemasters's Brian Lara series of cricket games.
+The game debuted at number one on the UK sales charts when it was released in mid-2007.

 Transmission Games' last sports game release was Ashes Cricket 2009, the latest in the Codemasters' series of cricket games, formerly known as Brian Lara International Cricket.
 The game was released in August 2009 in England and Australia.
-The game debuted at number 1 in the All Formats UK charts.
+The game debuted at number one in the All Formats UK charts.